1 Changing the size of MySQL buffers

 Use

-.
+isamchk --keys-used=0 /path/to/db/tbl_name.
 This will remove all usage of all indexes from the table. -

 Insert data into the table with

-LOAD DATA INFILE
+LOAD DATA INFILE. -

 If you have

-and want to compress the table, runpack_isam
+pack_isamand want to compress the table, runpack_isamon it. -

 Recreate the indexes with

-isamchk -r -q /path/to/db/tbl_name
+isamchk -r -q /path/to/db/tbl_name. -

 Execute

-mysqladmin flush-tables
+mysqladmin flush-tables.

 -